stevenktruong/math-website/README.md

 -   `<problem>`
 -   `<solution>`

 Mainly used for styling.
-Currently, `<problem>` doesn't do anything, and `<solution>` puts an italiced "Solution." at the beginning of the solution.
+Currently, `<problem>` doesn't do anything, and `<solution>` puts an italicized "Solution." at the beginning of the solution.

 ### Metadata